ethanlance/thisorthat/docs/elevator-pitch.md

 **Time Pressure That Actually Helps**
 The 24-hour limit isn't arbitrary - it creates urgency that forces decisions.
 No more "I'll think about it" that turns into weeks of indecision.
 You get 24 hours, then you move forward.

-**Characters That Care**
+**Characters That Care (Coming Soon)**
-Meet our cast of adorable creatures who react to your poll results.
-They celebrate wins, commiserate with losses, and add personality to every decision.
-Think Tamagotchi meets decision-making.
+Why characters?
+Because our Gen Z and Millennial users grew up with Tamagotchi, Pokemon, and virtual pets.
+They're used to digital companions that have personality and react to their choices.
+Our characters will celebrate wins, commiserate with losses, and add personality to every decision - making the app feel more like a game and less like work.
+Think Tamagotchi meets decision-making, but this feature launches after our core polling platform is proven.

 ## The MVP: What You'll Get First